zukixa/level1/display-banner/README.md

 ###### Team Leader Responsibilities

-- A **feature branch** named `banner_feature` should be created by the team leader as the main branch for this specific function's development.
+- A **feature branch** named `display_banner_feature` should be created by the team leader as the main branch for this specific function's development.
   ```
-  git checkout -b banner_feature
+  git checkout -b display_banner_feature
   ```
-- Team members will then create individual **subbranches** for their tasks which will initially merge into the `banner_feature` branch.
+- Team members will then create individual **subbranches** for their tasks which will initially merge into the `display_banner_feature` branch.
   ```
   git checkout -b [specific_task_branch]
   ```